 Hôtel de Paris et de la Poste

-This property has a total of 30 rooms and is located within walking distance of the Gothic Cathedral.
-Nestled in the heart of the city center, the hotel offers a gourmet stop of quality and an authentic and charming hotel.
-The setting is wonderful and the hotel is set in this former post house.
-Guests have access to several common facilities, including the reading room.
-The restaurant prepares its dishes according to the needs of the customer and recipes worked for 30 years.
-An old decor preserved, furniture arranged to improve the comfort of individuals, the Paris hotel and the post office is the must-see event for history lovers.
+This establishment features a total of 30 rooms and is conveniently located within walking distance of the Gothic Cathedral.
+Nestled in the heart of the city center, the hotel provides a gourmet experience of quality in an authentic and charming setting.
+The beautiful surroundings of this former post house enhance the allure of the hotel.
+Guests have access to various common amenities, including a reading room.
+The restaurant crafts dishes according to customers' preferences, using recipes honed over 30 years.
+With its preserved vintage decor and carefully arranged furniture to optimize comfort, the Hôtel de Paris et de la Poste is a must-visit for history enthusiasts.

 Office de Tourisme de Sens et du Sénonais

-Offering a tour of the city and its sightseeing tours, the hotel will also advise you on the best outings and recreation options when staying in the city.
-Among these activities, you will have to think of gaining your diploma as a knight by discovering the city by its history and its gastronomy.
-Local tourists call this tour “the return to the Middle Ages” in the footsteps of Saint Louis.
-You can also choose other circuits such as the return to Antiquity, in the footsteps of the Gallo-Roman, always to discover the monuments and museums of Sens.
-Discover the monuments of Sens and the museum collections with the eyes of a child from the Gallo-Roman era.
+Offering a guided tour of the city and its sightseeing attractions, this tourist office also provides advice on the best outings and recreational options for visitors in the city.
+Among these activities, one unique experience is earning your knight's diploma by exploring the city through its history and gastronomy.
+Local tourists affectionately refer to this tour as "the return to the Middle Ages," following in the footsteps of Saint Louis.
+Other options include the "return to Antiquity" tour, tracking the path of the Gallo-Romans and unveiling the monuments and museums of Sens.
+You can explore the city's landmarks and museum collections through the eyes of a child from the Gallo-Roman era.

 Hôtel Ibis Sens

-Recommended for tourist stays or business trips, ibis Sens is born in 2016 and already receives the most flattering comments on the main travel forums.
-At the same time modern and warm, it is close to a commercial area.
+Ideal for tourist stays or business trips, the ibis Sens, established in 2016, has already received high praise on major travel forums.
+Both modern and warm, it is located near a shopping area.
 The hotel offers 68 rooms with exceptional designs.
-They are comfortable and air-conditioned.
-Access to the Wi-Fi will charge you no extra charge.
+They are comfortable, air-conditioned, and Wi-Fi access comes at no additional charge.

 Discover the Parc du Moulin à Tan

-The Parc du Moulin à Tan is one of the three most visited places in Yonne, in addition to the Vézelay basilica and the Guédelon medieval construction site.
-The Park receives no less than 30,000 visitors each year.
-In 2011, the Park was even classified as a “remarkable garden”.
-Nestled in the heart of a 15 hectare island of greenery, the famous Tan Mill was the work of the Domange family.
-Together, they were able to build this famous Park in 1887.
+The Parc du Moulin à Tan is one of the top three most visited locations in Yonne, alongside the Vézelay basilica and the Guédelon medieval construction site.
+Welcoming no fewer than 30,000 visitors annually, the Park was even distinguished as a "remarkable garden" in 2011.
+Nestled in the heart of a 15-hectare green oasis, the famous Tan Mill was the masterpiece of the Domange family, who together built this esteemed Park in 1887.

-Opening time : The park opens its doors to you every day of the week:
+Opening Hours: The park is open to visitors every day of the week:

-After your visit, you can feast in one of the restaurants located near the Park such as La Madeleine Patrick, Thaie Thae, Prali and many others.
-Many attractions are also not far from the Park, you can take advantage of your visit to see them: Saint-Etienne Cathedral, Sens Museum, The Covered Market…
+Following your visit, you can indulge in one of the nearby restaurants such as La Madeleine Patrick, Thaie Thae, Prali, and many others.
+Many other attractions are also in proximity to the Park, enabling you to visit them during your trip: Saint-Etienne Cathedral, Sens Museum, The Covered Market, and more

 Take a look at the Covered Market in Sens

-Much more than a simple market, the covered market of Sens or Halles de Sens is a tourist site that you should not miss when you are passing through.
-This is the best way to take the pulse of local society.
-In addition, it is a real cultural site that presents the atmosphere and friendliness of the place.
+Far from being just a simple market, the covered market of Sens, or Halles de Sens, is a must-visit tourist site when you're in the area.
+It offers a fantastic opportunity to get a feel for the local society and it stands as a true cultural site that showcases the ambiance and camaraderie of the place.

-Come and visit the Sens covered market when it suits you.
+Feel free to visit the covered market of Sens whenever it suits you.
 The halls are open from Monday to Saturday, until 1 p.m. at the beginning of the week and until noon between Wednesday and Saturday.
-You don't have to pay anything to get in.
-However, you are not immune to some expenses.
-You won't be able to resist the quality of Sens products.
+Entry is free, however, you might find yourself indulging in some spending.
+After all, it's hard to resist the quality of the products available in Sens.